jkb91jkb91/JenkinsCreator/README.md

 - saving on local machine keys needed to ssh into EC2, all data are stored in terraform output

 ### FINAL RESULT
-- RESULT OF SCRIPT setup_terraform_and_ansible.sh = has EC2 with FULL PROVISIONED JENKINS INSTANCE and 4 JOBS IN IT
+- RESULT OF SCRIPT setup_terraform_and_ansible.sh = has EC2 with FULL PROVISIONED JENKINS INSTANCE and 4 JOBS IN IT JOB1 = A_terraform_stack_create.json
+  JOB2 = B_ansible_stack_create.json
+  JOB3 = C_ansible_stack_delete.json
+  JOB4 = D_terraform_stack_delete.json
+  IMPORTANT NOTE:
+  - Jenkins JCASC creates GLOBAL VARIABLE for TERRAFORM WITH FAKE VALUES: Please paste CORRECT TOKEN THAT IS USED TO CONNECT WITH TERRAFORM REMOTE CLOUD

 - RESULT OF SCRIPT prepare_for_ansible.sh         = We have copied ssh keys from terraform output on our local machine to enable connection tgrough SSH to EC2